Geometry of Permutation Limits: Limits of permutation processes

 \subsection{Convergence of random permutation processes}

-The limit notion for permutation processes automatically defines the limit notion for random permutation processes.
-More precisely, if $\sig^n$ is a random permutation process of $\Sn$ then its trajectory process is a random measure on $\C$.
-Thus, a sequence of random permutation processes converges if their trajectory processes converge weakly as random measures on $\C$.
-In this case the limit is a priori a random permuton process, that is, a measure on permuton processes.
-This may seem a little strange so we discuss two contrasting examples.
+The limit notion for permutation processes naturally defines the limit notion for random permutation processes.
+More precisely, if $\sig^n$ is a sequence of random permutation processes of $\Sn$ then it converges if its trajectory processes converge weakly as random measures on $\C$.
+The limit in this case is a random permuton process, that is, a measure on permuton processes.
+We illustrate this with two contrasting examples.